symbat-bekzhigit/oF_lines/assignment1/README.md

 # Assignment 1 - "Solar System"

-For this assignment, since the main goal was to use shapes and colors in a way that together they communicate something more, I decided to make a layout of the Solar System.
+For this assignment, since the main goal was to use shapes and colors in such a way that together they communicate something more, I decided to make a model of the Solar System.

 ***
 ***How I came up with this idea?***